RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/38-ZEC.md

 <sup>21</sup> Then I asked, “What are these coming to do?”
 He said, “These are the horns which scattered Judah, so that no man lifted up his head; but these have come to terrify them, to cast down the horns of the nations that lifted up their horn against the land of Judah to scatter it.”

 > - <sup>a</sup> 1.
 “Yahweh” is God’s proper Name, sometimes rendered “LORD” (all caps) in other translations.
 > - <sup>b</sup> 8.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.

 ## Chapter 2